iobaidat/DDoShield-IoT/README.md

 * **First `create` is slow** → Images are being built and cached; later runs are faster.
 * **“Error creating container side bridges”** → Re-run `ddosim -d <N> ns3` after `create`; ensure interfaces exist before continuing.
 * **No IDS output** → Ensure traffic is flowing (make sure ns3 is running: `ddosim -d <N> ns3`) and that IDS is running with the command above.
+* **“exec format error” when starting containers** → Make sure your Linux VM architecture matches your host (e.g., ARM64 Ubuntu on Apple Silicon) and that you didn’t mix x86_64 and arm64 Docker images.
 * **Logs / artifacts**

   * Run logs: All detailed logs from Docker/ns-3 steps are saved under: